merkatorgis/docker4gis-geoserver/template/README.md

 # Extending docker4gis/geoserver

-## Workspaces
+## Configuration data

 After `dg build` and `dg run`, browse to http://localhost:58080 to launch the GeoServer Administration web page.
 Log in with `admin`/`geoserver`.
 This page is not available through the reverse proxy, locally (on https://localhost:7443) nor in Production.

-1. Create your Environments, Data Sources, Layers, Styles, etc. through the GeoServer Administration web page.
+1. Create your Workspaces, Data Sources, Layers, Styles, etc. through the GeoServer Administration web page.
-1. When done, run `dg geoserver` to get the configuration data saved to `conf/workspaces`.
+1. When done, run `dg geoserver` to get the configuration data saved to `conf/geoserver_data`.
 1. Then `dg build` again, to get the configuration saved in your image.

 ## Additional fonts